 NMFS Cottage M, St. George: The last remnants of the U.S. commercial harvest of northern fur seals can be found on St. George Island, in the Pribilof Islands group, Alaska.
 In 1986, Cottage M (locally known as Cottage C), was listed on the National Register of Historic Places within the Seal Islands National Historic Landmark.
 This building was constructed in the 1930s and was the residence of the island doctor and hospital through 1955, when the current clinic/hospital was built.
 Later, the construction of a health clinic on St. George Cottage M provided housing for government scientists and managers.
 In recent years, USFWS Alaska Maritime National Wildlife Refuge staff have also used the building.
 NMFS Cottage M is considered a multi-use heritage asset because of the critical housing for NOAA's research and management staff, along with USFWS staff.
+During 2010, investments were made to improve energy efficiency during active operational periods and to allow the building to be winterized and secured during periods when the building is not occupied.

 NMFS St. Paul Old Clinic/Hospital: On St. Paul Island, in the Pribilof Islands group, Alaska, fewer historic structures remain than on St. George Island.
 In 1986, the clinic/hospital was listed on the National Register of Historic Places within the Seal Islands National Historic Landmark.
 The old clinic/hospital is the combination of three historic buildings (physician's house, 1929; dispensary, 1929; and hospital, 1934) connected in 1974 with an addition.
 The building was used as a clinic/hospital through 2006 under a Memorandum of Agreement between NMFS and the Department of Health, Education and Welfare, and later, the Indian Health Service/Bureau of Indian Affairs.
 Since August 2007, NMFS has maintained the facility.
 While the facility remains largely unused at this time, except for occasional storage needs, NMFS will continue to maintain the facility, and plans to retain it to accommodate its expanding mission needs on St. Paul Island.
+This building experienced a severe freeze-up and flooding due to broken pipes.
+NOAA Fisheries has invested resources to clean up the damage and abate hazardous materials contained in the building, including asbestos, lead-based paint, PCB's, and mercury.
+This work is expected to be completed during the first quarter of FY 2011.

 NMFS Aquarium: In Woods Hole, Massachusetts, this aquarium was established in 1875 by Spencer Baird, the originator of NMFS.
 In addition to being part of the first laboratory of today's NMFS, this aquarium is the oldest marine research display aquarium in the world.
 It is used to educate the public, raise public awareness of NMFS activities, and accommodate in-house research for the Northeast Fisheries Science Center, part of NOAA's mission.
 The aquarium houses 16 permanent exhibition tanks and approximately 12 freestanding aquaria and touch tanks holding more than 140 species of fish and invertebrates.
 The tanks range in size from 75 to 2,800 gallons.
-The aquarium's outdoor habitat for resident seals was completely replaced in 2008, and was re-opened to the public in July 2008.
 NMFS Aquarium is considered a multi-use heritage asset because it is also used for NOAA's scientific research, which is part of its mission.